Army of Flanders: The final years of the Army, 1648–1706

 Recent scholarship has highlighted the deep-seated problems emerging in the Spanish state and military from the 1630s onwards.
 The Count-Duke of Olivares, the key advisor to King Philip IV, had attempted to reenergize the Army of Flanders by injecting increasing numbers of the aristocracy into the senior ranks; the results had included rank inflation, a fragmented system of command and a raft of temporary appointments.
 By the 1650s, the officer-to-man ratio in the Army had reached the unsustainable levels of one to four.
 Recruitment had steadily shifted; by the mid-17th century, troops were increasingly being raised less by contractor and contractors, and more by either capturing men or selecting them as levies from cities and towns via lotteries, known as quintas or suertes.
 The Army especially suffered from this, as it could no longer receive adequate numbers of recruits from Spain and Italy due to France having closed the Spanish Road.
 Instead it had to rely on locally raised forces or mercenaries who were not up to the old standards.
 The infrastructure and support services were considerably improved, but not as much as elsewhere, and the Army was increasingly perceived as a 'broken force' in European affairs.
 With money continuing to be tight, visitors to the provinces in the second half of the century reported seeing the Army in an appalling state, with soldiers begging and short of food.
+Despite these problems, the Army continued its reputation for professionalism; when Spain became involved in the 1672 to 1678 Franco-Dutch War, three of its tercios formed part of the Allied army under William of Orange which sought to outflank French forces near Seneffe in August 1674.
+Taken by surprise, the Spanish infantry held their positions for most of the day, their courage and discipline rescuing William from what could otherwise have been a serious defeat.
+They were finally forced to retreat in the early evening, leaving behind their dead, which included their commander the Marqués de Assentar.